datalorax/site/content/post/2019-08-06-applying-v-to-study-achievement-gaps.md

 ## #   percentage <dbl>, cumm_perc <dbl>
 ```

 And now we're getting close.
 We just need a column for each each group.
-We'll drop the raw percentage (so rows are uniquely defined) and spread the cummulative sum into to columns according to the specific group
+We'll drop the raw percentage (so rows are uniquely defined) and spread the cumulative sum into to columns according to the specific group

 ```r